thiagocrux/jstack-refresh-token-api/README.md

 - `fastify`: A fast and low-overhead web framework for Node.js, designed for building efficient HTTP servers.
 - `husky`: A tool for adding Git hooks to automate tasks like linting, testing, or commits in JavaScript/Node.js projects.
 - `lint-staged`: Runs linters on Git staged files.
+- `node.js`: The JavaScript runtime environment that executes your server-side code and runs the Fastify framework.
 - `prettier`: A code formatter.
 - `prisma`: A modern, type-safe database toolkit and ORM for Node.js and TypeScript.
 - `tsx`: A command-line tool and Node.js enhancement that allows you to execute TypeScript files directly without needing to explicitly compile them to JavaScript first.
+- `typescript`: A strongly typed programming language that builds on JavaScript, providing static type checking and modern language features for safer and more maintainable code.
 - `zod`: A TypeScript-first schema validation library with static type inference.

 _For more information about other dependencies, see the `package.json` file._

+## Prerequisites

+Before installing and running this project, make sure you have the following:

+- **PostgreSQL**: You need to have PostgreSQL installed to run this project.
+  - The recommended way is to use Docker for easy setup and management.
+  - Alternatively, you can install PostgreSQL directly on your system using your package manager.
+- **Node.js**: Install Node.js from [nodejs.org](https://nodejs.org/).
+- **Package Manager**: You need a package manager for Node.js.
+This tutorial uses [pnpm](https://pnpm.io/), but you can use npm or yarn if you prefer.

 ## Installation